Informative Goodness-of-Fit for Multivariate Distributions: Introduction

 \textbf{\emph{Scientific motivations.}} When searching for the signals of new particles, or when aiming to detect new astronomical objects, a common difficulty arising in the analysis of the data collected by the detectors is the impossibility of correctly specifying the background distribution.
 In physics and astronomy, we typically refer with ``background'' or ``noise'' to the signal of all the astrophysical sources which are not those we aim to discover.
 Unfortunately, since many sources contribute to the background, its distribution is particularly difficult to model \citep[e.g.,][]{priel, dauncey, algeriBANFF}.

 Moreover, if the model postulated by the scientists is rejected, it is often difficult to identify the invalidating causes.
-As a result, this aspect is typically addressed by conducting a suite of exploratory analyses to adequately constrain the parameters involved, followed by a validity check for a newly postulated distribution.
-Given the complexity of the models investigated through physics experiments, however, this may result in a substantial investment of resources \cite[e.g.,][]{GAMBIT1}; even more so when having to choose between tens of plausible theoretical models \citep[e.g.,][]{pat}.
+For instance, instrumental errors may lead to unexpected perturbations in the data distribution, or there may be unpredicted cosmic sources with non-negligible contributions.
+Moreover, given the complexity of the models investigated through physics experiments, it is often convenient to consider simplified versions of them (typically Gaussian approximations, e.g., \citet{GAMBIT1}).
+Hence, it is particularly important to assess the reliability of the simplified models for the data available and, if needed, provide adequate adjustments for them.

 \textbf{\emph{Statistical formulation of the problem.}} In statistical terms, these difficulties translate into two main questions arising in the statistical analysis of multivariate data.
-Specifically, given a random vector $\bm{X}=(X_1,\dots,X_p)$, we may wonder: \begin{itemize} \item[Q1.] \emph{is the distribution of $\bm{X}$ correctly specified and, if not, in what way the true data distribution diverges from that hypothesized under the null hypothesis?} \item[Q2.] \emph{How can we improve our postulated model?} \emph{Or in other words, can we provide a data-driven correction of for it?} \end{itemize}
+Specifically, given a random vector $\bm{X}=(X_1,\dots,X_p)$, we may wonder: \begin{itemize} \item[Q1.] \emph{is the distribution of $\bm{X}$ correctly specified and, if not, in what way does the true data distribution diverge from that hypothesized under the null hypothesis?} \item[Q2.] \emph{How can we improve our postulated model?} \emph{Or in other words, can we provide a data-driven correction for it?} \end{itemize}

 As noted by \citet{pearson1938}, smooth tests, originally introduced by \citet{neyman37}, naturally allow us to capture and model the departure of $f$ from $g$ and thus, they offer the framework to directly address Q1 and Q2.